njchakathon2020/mytravel-experience-api/README.md

 **3. Forgot Password**

-     This allows use to request for the new password.
+     This allows user to request for the new password.
      Resource: */myTravel/forgotPassword*
      Method: POST
      Input: As payload user need to valid Email ID